sarahalshareeda/Task-Offloading-PPO-DRL/README.md

-# Intelligent Task Offloading with Cognitive Generative Models for Vehicular Digital Twins
+# Intelligent Task Offloading with Cognitive DRL Models for Vehicular Digital Twins
-This repository contains the code and resources for implementing cognitive generative intelligent task offloading in digital twins for vehicular networks.
+This repository contains the code and resources for implementing cognitive intelligent reinforcement learning task offloading in DTSs for vehicular networks.
 # Abstract
 Vehicular Cognitive Digital Twins (DTs) are poised to become a cornerstone of the future metaverse for vehicular networks, facilitating seamless interaction between vehicles and their environments.
 This repository presents an intelligent Proximal Policy Optimization-Deep Reinforcement Learning (PPO-DRL) approach to evaluate Cloud-Twin, Edge-Twin, and Hybrid-Twin models for latency minimization.
 The code defines the environment states, task offloading decisions, computational resource allocation, and reward mechanisms to achieve optimal performance.

 # Key Features
 Cloud, Edge, and Hybrid Deployment Models:
 - Evaluate the latency performance of different DT deployment models to find the optimal setup for varying network conditions.
-- PPO-DRL Agents: Implement intelligent agents using PPO-DRL to optimize task offloading and resource allocation.
+- Implement intelligent agents using PPO-DRL to optimize task offloading and resource allocation.
 - Simulation and Hyperparameter Tuning: Includes extensive simulations and hyperparameter tuning for convergence and performance evaluation.

 # Repository Contents
 - src/: Source code for implementing the PPO-DRL models of task offloading algorithms.
-- results/: Results from the simulations, including performance metrics and convergence analysis.
 - appendix/: contains the used notaions dictionary table and a full version of the related literature review section.

 # Prerequisites